Textualize/textual/docs/guide/actions.md

 ### Parameters

 If the action string contains parameters, these must be valid Python literals.
-Which means you can include numbers, strings, dicts, lists etc. but you can't include variables or references to any other python symbols.
+Which means you can include numbers, strings, dicts, lists etc. but you can't include variables or references to any other Python symbols.

 Consequently `"set_background('blue')"` is a valid action string, but `"set_background(new_color)"` is not &mdash; because `new_color` is a variable and not a literal.